petersilva/drobo-utils/README.txt

  # drobom -s Drobo status

-as in, take the unknown vendor string and feed it as -s option to tweak detections of drobom.
+Take the unknown vendor string and feed it as -s option to tweak detection of drobom.
+Your drobo will likely then be picked up.

 Multiple LUNS